naren-garapati/Data-Science-from-Scratch/README.md

 ## Current Projects

 - **Neural Networks from Scratch**: Based on Andrej Karpathy's approach, implementing neural networks using only basic Python and NumPy
-- **Principal Component Analysis (PCA) from Scratch**: Exploring dimensionality reduction without using high-level libraries
+- **Principal Component Analysis (PCA) from Scratch**: Exploring dimensionality reduction and other unsupervised learning techniques using Claude

 ## Project Goals